Harshsfd/LLM-Summarizer/README.md

-Got it ✅
-Here’s a clean README.md file code you can directly put in your GitHub repo:

 # 📝 LLM Text Summarizer

 This project is a simple **Text Summarization Tool** built with Python and Hugging Face Transformers.